Createdd/Writing/2020/articles/understandingCNN.md

 3. Total (variation) cost

 Those steps are in my opinion the hardest to understand, so lets dive into it one by one.

+**Always keep in mind that we are comparing the original input with the generated image.
+Those differences are the cost and this cost we want to minimize.**

+It is so important to understand this, because in the process other differences will also be calculated.

 ### Content cost